How to Simulate Realistic Survival Data? A Simulation Study to Compare Realistic Simulation Models: Simulation Results

 The median $p$-value for the data sets simulated by the kernel density estimation for the study by Liang et al. is $0.019$ higher than the reported $p$-value.
-For the studies by Seto et al. and Yoshioka et al. the differences from the reported $p$-values are higher and vary more than for the study by Liang.
-For the data sets simulated by using the case resampling, the $p$-values are close to the reported $p$-values as well while having a higher variability than the values from the data sets simulated by using the kernel density estimation.
+For the studies by Seto et al. and Yoshioka et al., the differences from the reported $p$-values are higher and vary more than for the study by Liang et al. For the data sets simulated by using the case resampling, the $p$-values are close to the reported $p$-values as well while having a higher variability than the values from the data sets simulated by using the kernel density estimation.
 The median differences as well as the variability of the $p$-values are very high when using the case resampling.
 An explanation for this might be that more similar values from the reconstructed data are included in the bootstrap samples of the groups.
 When simulating the data sets by using parametric distributions, the median $p$-values are very close to the reported values for all of the three studies in this category.
 In addition, the variability of the values is very low.

 For the studies in which the KM curves are not crossing and there is no late effect, slightly different results can be observed.
-The boxplots of the differences between the $p$-values from the logrank-test of the simulated data sets and the reported $p$-values are shown in Figure \ref{fig:lr_p_non_cross}.
+The boxplots of the differences between the $p$-values from the logrank test of the simulated data sets and the reported $p$-values are shown in Figure \ref{fig:lr_p_non_cross}.

 Similar to the studies with crossing KM curves, the $p$-values of the reconstructed data sets are very close to the $p$-values reported in the studies.

 For the simulation based on kernel density estimation, the median $p$-values are very close to the $p$-values reported in the studies and the values do not vary much.
 The results are the same for the simulation based on the case resampling.
 When simulating the data sets by using the conditional bootstrap, the results are worse.
 For the studies by Cordeiro de Lima et al. and Wei et al., the median $p$-value of the data sets simulated by using the conditional bootstrap is higher than the reported $p$-values and the values show a rather high variability.
 In contrast, for the study by Spigel et al., the variability of the $p$-values is rather low for this simulation method.
 For the data sets simulated using parametric distributions, the median $p$-values are very close to the reported values for the studies by Spigel et al. and Wei et al. and the values show a very low variability.
 For the study by Cordeiro de Lima et al., the median value of the differences between the $p$-values of the simulated data and the reported value is very high and the values show a high variability.
 This may indicate that the distributions used for this data set are not similar enough to the original distribution.
 Another notable aspect of the plots is most of the differences are positive.